Forecasting-based Biomedical Time-series Data Synthesis for Open Data and Robust AI: Results

-Additionally, the accuracy patterns across varying window sizes and model families reveal further insights (Fig. \ref{fig:3}).
+In addition, the test accuracy patterns across varying window sizes and model families reveal further insights (Fig. \ref{fig:3}).
 In the S condition, larger window sizes generally yielded higher accuracy, with Transformer and MLP models maintaining strong and consistent performance across settings.
-The CNN and RNN models exhibited greater sensitivity to window size, reflecting their dependence on local temporal patterns.
-Under the O+S condition, accuracy improved substantially across all subjects, and variability across window sizes was significantly reduced.
+By contrast, the CNN and RNN models exhibited greater sensitivity to window size, reflecting their dependence on local temporal patterns.
+Under the O+S condition, the test accuracy improved substantially across all subjects, and variability across window sizes was significantly reduced.